Gravitational wave constraints on spatial covariant gravities: Effects of the spatial covariant gravities on GWs and their constraints

-The above results are obtained from the Bayesian parameter estimation in \cite{Wang:2020cub} by comparing the modified waveform with the GW strain data of 12 GW events in LIGO-Virgo O1/O2 catalog.
-Here we would like to mention here that the amplitude birefringence also affects the statistical distributions of $\cos{\iota}$ over the population of binary black hole merges \cite{Okounkova:2021xjv} with $\iota$ being the inclination angle of the binary black hole system.
-One can consider the universe is homogeneous and isotropic at cosmological scales, and that gravitational physics does not have any preferred direction.
-This implies that the underlying distribution for $\cos{\iota}$ is flat, meaning its distribution is symmetric about zero when the amplitude birefringence is absent.
+The above results are obtained from the Bayesian parameter estimation in Ref. \cite{Wang:2020cub} by comparing the modified waveform with the GW strain data of the 12 GW events in the LIGO-Virgo O1/O2 catalog.
+Here we would like to mention that the amplitude birefringence also affects the statistical distribution of $\cos{\iota}$ over the population of binary black hole mergers \cite{Okounkova:2021xjv} with $\iota$ being the inclination angle of the binary black hole system.
+One can consider that the Universe is homogeneous and isotropic on cosmological scales, and that gravitational physics does not have any preferred direction.
+This implies that the underlying distribution for $\cos{\iota}$ is flat, meaning that its distribution is symmetric about zero when the amplitude birefringence is absent.
 When the amplitude birefringence induced by ${\cal G}_1$ is included, the distribution of $\cos\iota$ will preferentially have $\cos\iota >0 (<0)$ if ${\cal G}_1 <0 (>0)$ \cite{Okounkova:2021xjv}.
-By checking the statistic distribution of $\cos\iota$ for GW events in GWTC-2 catalog, it is able to impose a constraint on ${\cal G}_1$ \cite{Okounkova:2021xjv}, i..e, \bqn |{\cal G}_1| \lesssim 1000\; {\rm km}. \eqn This bound corresponds to \bqn \left|c_1^{(2,1)}- (c_1^{(3,1)} - 2 c_2^{(3,1)} - 3 c_3^{(3,1)}) H \right| < 2000\; {\rm km}.\nb\\ \eqn Note that this constraint improves that in (\ref{av_constraint1}) by a factor of 2.
+By checking the posterior distribution of $\cos\iota$ for GW events in the GWTC-2 catalog, we can impose a constraint on ${\cal G}_1$ \cite{Okounkova:2021xjv}, i.e., \bqn |{\cal G}_1/{\cal G}_0| \lesssim 1000\; {\rm km}. \eqn This bound corresponds to \bqn M_{\rm Pl}^{-2}\left|c_1^{(2,1)}- (c_1^{(3,1)} - 2 c_2^{(3,1)} - 3 c_3^{(3,1)}) H \right| < 500\; {\rm km}. \nb\\ \eqn Note that this constraint improves on that in Eq. (\ref{av_constraint1}) by a factor of 2.

+It is worth mentioning here that in some specific models, the coefficient ${\cal G}_1$ could oscillate periodically.
+One example is the axion-Chern-Simons theory studied in Refs. \cite{Jung:2020aem, axion1, axion2}.
+In this scenario, the axion oscillation can induce parametric resonance in GWs at a certain frequency, which can produce resonance peaks in GW signals.
+Searching for these peaks in GW signals can thus place stringent constraints on both the axion-gravity coupling and axion mass, which can in principle place a more stringent constraint on ${\cal G}_1$, depending sensitively on the specific coupling form of ${\cal G}_1$.